cBioPortal/cbioportal/docs/Using-the-metaImport-script.md

 ```

 By adding `-o`, warnings will be overridden and import will start after validation.

+#### Incremental Upload

+You have to specify `--data_directory` (or `-d`) instead of `--study_directory` (or `-s`) option to load data incrementally.
+Incremental upload means incorporate data entries of certain data types without re-uploading the whole study.
+The data directory follows the same structure and data format as the study directory.
+It should contain complete information about entries you want to add or update.
+Please note that some data types like study are not supported and must not be present in the data directory.
+[Here](./Incremental-Data-Loading.md) you can find more details.

 ## Development / debugging mode
 For developers and specific testing purposes, an extra script, cbioportalImporter.py, is available which imports data regardless of validation results.
 Check [this](Data-Loading-For-Developers.md) page for more information on how to use it.